 MISSION: The Polis Center works with our partners to define, measure, and actively improve community health, well-being, and resiliency.

-COMMUNITY: We create community intelligence to support the decision making process with and for nonprofits, community based organizations, and government.
+COMMUNITY INFORMATICS: We create community intelligence to support the decision-making process with and for nonprofits, community based organizations, and government.
 We build solutions that are grounded in data, research, and community process.
-Our work includes building community information systems and decision support tools; transforming data to extend its utility; developing and analyzing community data to understand social issues and how they impact communities; bringing academic research to practical applications; foster data literacy; and building capacity in others to use information for decision making.
+Our work includes building community information systems and decision support tools; transforming data to extend its utility; developing and analyzing community data to understand social issues and how they impact communities; bringing academic research to practical applications; fostering data literacy; and building capacity in others to use information for decision-making.

-HEALTH: Our work with the health sector advances community health and supports the growing discipline of population health management.
+HEALTH GEOINFORMATICS: Our work with the health sector advances community health and supports the growing discipline of population health management.
 We combine and analyze clinical, social, and environmental data, and create assessment and decision-making tools.
-In support of our collaboration with the public health and healthcare sectors, we curate an extensive collection of datasets on the social determinants of community health and resilience.
+In our collaboration with the public health and healthcare sectors, we curate an extensive collection of data sets on the social determinants of community health and resilience.

 EDUCATION: We develop and support standardized as well as customized training and education in the geographic information systems tools and methods that support disaster risk assessment and mitigation planning.
-We have offered workshops, presentations and courses in 111 cities in 35 states and 10 countries.
+The Polis Education program has delivered workshops, presentations and related services in more than 100 cities in 40 states and multiple countries since its inception.

 SPATIAL HUMANITIES: We serve an international community of humanities scholars interested in applying geospatial technologies to the disciplines with in the humanities to explore new questions about the relationship of space to human behavior and social, economic, political, and cultural development.